The Perron-Frobenius theorem for multi-homogeneous mappings: Contraction principle for Multi-homogeneous mappings

-Unfortunately, the eigenvalue problem $M\bx = \lambda \bx$ where $M\in\R^{n\times n}$ is a positive matrix and $\bx\in\R^n_+$, does not fulfill the assumptions of Theorem \ref{Banachcombi} because in this particular case, $F(\bx)=M\bx$ is one homogeneous and so $\A(F)=1$.
-That is, $F$ is non-expansive but may not be a strict contraction.
+Unfortunately, the eigenvalue problem $M\bx = \lambda \bx$ where $M\in\R^{n\times n}$ is a matrix with positive entries and $\bx\in\R^n_+$, does not satisfy the assumptions of Theorem \ref{Banachcombi} because in this particular case, $F(\bx)=M\bx$ is one homogeneous and so $\A(F)=1$.
+That is, $F$ is nonexpansive but may not be a strict contraction.
 This explains to some extent why the linear Perron-Frobenius theorem requires $M$ to be irreducible and not simply $F(\R^n_{++})\subset \R^n_{++}$.
-To distinguish these cases and facilitate our discussion, for a mapping $F\in\NB^d$, we say that $F$ is a (strict) contraction if $\rho(\A(F))<1$ and say that $F$ is non-expansive if $\rho(\A(F))=1$.
-As for the case $d=1$, when $d>1$ the study of non-expansive mappings is more involved than that of strict contractions.
+To distinguish these cases and facilitate our discussion, for a mapping $F\in\NB^d$, we say that $F$ is a (strict) contraction if $\rho(\A(F))<1$ and say that $F$ is nonexpansive if $\rho(\A(F))=1$.
+As for the case $d=1$, when $d>1$ the study of nonexpansive mappings is more involved than that of strict contractions.